 If a complaint contains both technical violations and a new law violation, the Court may not wish to trail the matter until resolution of the new law violation.
 In this case, the Court may request an admission or denial simply on the technical violations in the complaint and then proceed accordingly.

 If you’ve been charged with a probation revocation in any county court in the state of Colorado it’s best not to “go it alone”.
 There are various possible strategies to deploy in defending against DUI and DWAI probation revocations.
-Monte Robbins has experience fighting for good people with these types of charges throughout Colorado.
-Contact Monte Robbins today to discuss your case.
+Colorado Probation Revocation Lawyer Monte Robbins has over 15 years experience in fighting for good people facing these types of charges throughout Colorado.
+Contact Denver Probation Violation Lawyer Monte Robbins today for a free case evaluation: 303-355-5148.